bloomspx/smartdrop/README.md

 The 2 following lambda functions facilitate the communication between the ESP32, Raspberry Pi and AWS IoT Core using MQTT.

 ### 1. `smart-locker-validate-order`
-- SUB to `/cciot/validate`.
+- SUB to `/cciot/validate`
-- On trigger, uses {deviceID, passcode} to check for a valid order entry in DynamoDB.
+- On trigger, uses {deviceID, passcode} to check for a valid order entry in DynamoDB
-- PUB to `/cciot/validated` with {deviceID, passcode, isValidated} for status on whether passcode corresponds to a valid order in device.
+- PUB to `/cciot/validated` with {deviceID, passcode, isValidated} for status on whether passcode corresponds to a valid order in device

 ### 2. `smart-locker-publish-photo`
-- SUB to `/cciot/publish-photo`.
+- SUB to `/cciot/publish-photo`
-- On trigger, updates DynamoDB with imageURL, deliveredDate and deliveredStatus.
+- On trigger, updates DynamoDB with imageURL, deliveredDate and deliveredStatus
-- PUB to `/cciot/photo-published` with {deviceID, passcode, published} for successful entry update.
+- PUB to `/cciot/photo-published` with {deviceID, passcode, published} for successful entry update

 # File Directories